 Their expertise is constantly being sought by national governments and international organizations such as the World Health Organization.
 However, the four long-time collaborators have also been reflecting on how to capture some of the lessons of the current crisis so that the international academic and policy community can learn from experience.

 Working with Elizabeth Demers, Editorial Director of the University of Michigan Press, Greer, King, Peralta, and Massard have drawn together a stellar group of case studies from around the world to develop an edited book, Coronavirus Politics: The Comparative Politics and Policy of COVID-19.
-Thanks to a novel iterative review process and an expedited production schedule, the book will be published in spring 2021.
-With support from the University, the electronic version will be distributed free-of-charge.
+Thanks to a novel iterative review process and an expedited production schedule, the book is being published in spring 2021.
+With support from the University of Michigan International Institute, the electronic version is being distributed free-of-charge.

 "Our goal is to start to identify what matters most and to explain it in order to shape the future conversations about the meaning and lessons of this disease for comparative politics and health policy.
 The objective of the book is to identify key threads in the global comparative discussion that will shed light on COVID-19 and shape debates about what it means for scholarship in health and comparative politics."

 DOI: 10.3998/mpub.12136619, Paperback ISBN: 978-0-472-03878-7, Open Access ISBN: 978-0-472-90250-7